Wabinab/xenoblade-future-redeemed/src/05_way_home.md

 ---

-Walking into the City center, we saw the bazaar and the canteen at the 'square', which is really a roundabout with other structures surrounding the roundabout.
+Walking immediately past the tall buildings on both side of the main road, we saw the bazaar and the canteen at the 'square', which is really a roundabout with other structures surrounding the roundabout.
 Panacea introduced, "The plaza's kind of the heart of Colony 9.
 Anything you're looking for, you can more or less find it here, be it extra supplies or a quick bite to eat."

 Matthew was excited, "**Wow, it's pretty bustlin'.** Reminds me of the City."